top of page

 The arm is blocking the view of the windshield right in the centre during operation and while at rest.

-The blade is attached to the arm and inherit the same rotation around the arm pivot point “the motor at the bottom of the windshield”
+The blade is attached to the arm and inherits the same rotation around the arm pivot point “the motor at the bottom of the windshield”

 Converting rotary motion into linear motion